huggingface/accelerate/docs/source/concept_guides/big_model_inference.md

 cpu_offload(model, execution_device)
 ```

 You can also use [`cpu_offload_with_hook`].
 This function will offloads a model on the CPU and puts it back to an execution device when executed.
 The difference with [`cpu_offload`] is that the model stays on the execution device after the forward and is only offloaded again when the `offload` method of the returned `hook` is called.
-Futhermore, ['cpu_offload_with_hook'] is more performant but less memory saving.
+Furthermore, [`cpu_offload_with_hook`] is more performant but less memory saving.
 It is useful for pipelines running a model in a loop:

 ```python
 model_1, hook_1 = cpu_offload_with_hook(model_1, execution_device)